taufik-nurrohman/markdown/.dev/README.md

   </tbody>
 </table>

+The list item continuation “number” is enforced as follows:

- 1. A list item continuation of **type “A”** list block can only use the previous character or the next character after it.
+ 1. A list item continuation of **type “A”** list block can only use the current character or the next character after it.
 After the character “Z”, the list continues with “AA”, “AB”, “AC”, and so on.

     <table>